tam17aki/music-esprit-python/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository provides Python implementations of high-resolution parameter estimation algorithms for sinusoidal signals including **MUSIC (Spectral/Root)**.
+This repository provides Python implementations of high-resolution parameter estimation algorithms for sinusoidal signals including **MUSIC (Spectral/Root)** and **ESPRIT**.
 The project is structured with an object-oriented approach, emphasizing code clarity, reusability, and educational value.

 This work is inspired by the foundational papers in subspace-based signal processing and aims to provide a practical and understandable guide to these powerful techniques.